Kazmirchuk/nats-tcl/JsAPI.md

 [^1]: You can specify the `-expires` option explicitly (ms), but this is an advanced use case and normally should not be needed.

+[^2]: Throwing `ErrTimeout` might seem counter-intuitive and inconvenient, since users need to check for an empty list *and* a timeout.
+However, this is consistent with nats.go JS API v1.

-[^2]: In principle, it is enough to pass only the new option-values, and the rest of configuration is left untouched.
+[^3]: In principle, it is enough to pass only the new option-values, and the rest of configuration is left untouched.
 However, if your stream is configured with an option which is non-editable and not default (e.g. storage=memory), calling `update_stream` will result in a NATS error "stream configuration update can not change ... ".
 In such cases you need to get the current configuration first using [stream_info](#js-stream_info-stream), update the options and pass it to `update_stream`.

-[^3]: `-name` and `-durable_name` are mutually exclusive.
+[^4]: `-name` and `-durable_name` are mutually exclusive.
 Depending on this choice, the library will invoke either `$JS.API.CONSUMER.CREATE` (default `InactiveThreshold` is 5s) or `$JS.API.CONSUMER.DURABLE.CREATE` (default `InactiveThreshold` is unlimited). `-name` is supported only by NATS>=2.9. `CONSUMER.DURABLE.CREATE` is considered [legacy API](https://github.com/nats-io/nats.go/blob/main/js.go).

-[^4]: Prior to NATS 2.10, the same request could create a new consumer or update its configuration.
+[^5]: Prior to NATS 2.10, the same request could create a new consumer or update its configuration.
 This behaviour leads to potential race conditions and has been [fixed](https://github.com/nats-io/nats.go/pull/1379) in NATS 2.10 by adding a new field "action" to the JSON request.
 The Tcl library detects the server version and includes this field automatically.